ess-dmsc/h5cpp/README.md

     Simple things should be simple, complex things should be possible.

 That's what we try to achieve and hopefully we succeeded in it.

+### Support for major platforms

+We currently support the following operating systems

+* Linux
+* Windows
+* OSX

+Since we are using `cmake` to build *h5cpp* and also provide a `cmake` package for the library, using it should be the same on each of these platforms.

 ## Installation and using it